 The Ring of Pops

-This equipment will be produced in the United States and Brazil
+This equipment will be avaible for sale in the 1st half of 2021

 * Machine available only in 60hz at the moment

 ** This model just work with our molds.
 Check the models available.

 This is the first equipment in the world that produces industrial ice pops using conventional molds arranged in a circle.

 It is also the first in the category to have an automatic ice pop unmolding station.

 Industrial production of ice pops with reduced investment